seeleteam/seele-md/Dev/RPC.md

 #### EstimateGas

-This method Estimate the gas of a transaction.
+This method estimates the gas of a transaction.

 | Type | Template|
 |-------|-------|